wilfredsj/wilfredsj.github.io/_posts/2019-04-13-opentk-fsharp.md

   GL.BindTexture(TextureTarget.Texture2D, 0)
 ~~~~

 The text-writing also needs a (procedurally generated) png file that has the ASCII characters rendered in a grid, like below.
 There's such a `texture.png` in the repo.
+The other texture-using demos need *any* .png file of the same name - may as well use the same file.

 [![Courier]({{ site.url }}/img/blog/opentk/texture.png)]({{ site.    url }}/img/blog/opentk/texture.png)